 Q: Does the five-day rule apply to regular meetings?

-Q: Does the website-posting requirement apply only to counties with websites?
+Q: Does the website-posting requirement apply to every county?

-Q: Do executive orders under emergency declarations modify these rules?
+Q: Do emergency executive orders affect these rules?

 Background and statutory framework

-Mississippi's special-meeting rules for boards of supervisors come from the original supervisors' chapter (now Title 19) and predate the Open Meetings Act in their core structure.
-The five-day notice rule and the courthouse-door-or-newspaper publication options reflect the era's preferences.
+Mississippi's special-meeting rules for boards of supervisors come from the supervisors' chapter (now Title 19), which sets the five-day notice rule and the courthouse-door-or-newspaper publication options.

 The Open Meetings Act (Section 25-41-1 et seq.) was added later, with the goal of opening public-body meetings to public scrutiny.
 Section 25-41-13(1) was the legislature's approach to bodies that already had specific statutory procedures: keep using those procedures, plus add the one-hour posting requirement.